 Today’s recipe for flour-free pancakes is going to blow your socks off!

-I’m including it in our Sunday Prep Series as I like to make a batch on the weekend and nibble on them throughout the week.
-You might decide to go all in and devour them for Sunday brunch.
-Whatever floats your boat.
+Just like these low sugar overnight oats, I like to make a batch on the weekend and nibble on them throughout the week.
+But you might decide to go all in and devour them for Sunday brunch — whatever floats your boat.

-I’ve spoken with many of you about what kind of recipes you would like to see on JDW.
-The verdict?
-Recipes that are quick, simple to prepare, use the least number of ingredients, and are healthy but still tasty.
+I’ve spoken with many of you about what kind of recipes you would like to see on Jennifer Dene Wellness.
+The verdict is recipes that are quick to prepare, use minimal ingredients, and are healthy AND tasty.
+This one ticks those boxes!

 But the reality is that traditional pancakes just aren’t that healthy.
-Not only are pancakes packed with refined flour and sugar — two major players on the “less-is-more” ingredient list — they also don’t offer up enough protein or fiber.
+Not only are pancakes packed with refined flour and sugar — two major players on the “less-is-more” ingredient list — they also don’t provide protein or fiber.

 Ever wondered why you get hungry quite quickly after visiting IHOP?
 Fiber and protein (both missing in classic pancakes) are the key to feeling full, and fueled, after eating.

-That’s not to say you can’t ever eat pancakes.
+That’s not to say you can’t ever eat “real” pancakes.
 You can eat whatever you want.
-But we need to be honest and admit that they’re just not an “every day food”.
+But we need to acknowledge that they’re not an “everyday food”.

-While there are loads of “healthy pancake” recipes on the internet they often use whole-wheat flour, or some kind of nut flour.
-But that’s just more ingredients for you to buy, and more money for you to spend.
+There are loads of “healthy pancake” recipes online that use whole-wheat flour, or some kind of nut flour.
+But that’s just more ingredients for you to buy (and more money for you to spend).

-I also don’t love the “swap-flour-for-nut-flour” craze.
-Nut flours are high in Omega 6 fatty acids, high in calories, and can easily go rancid if not used shortly after grinding.
+Nut flours are also high in Omega 6 fatty acids, which can easily turn rancid if not used shortly after grinding.
 But perhaps that’s a topic for another day.

-These pancakes are so easy to prepare— after reading the recipe once you’ll be able to whip them up in your sleep.
-They also require very few ingredients, and include fiber (bananas), protein (eggs), and healthy fats (coconut)
+These gluten-free pancakes are so easy to prepare— after reading the recipe once you’ll be able to whip them up in your sleep.
+They also require very few ingredients and include fiber (bananas), protein (eggs), and healthy fats (coconut).

 If you choose to top your pancakes with maple syrup I want you to remember three things: